influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

-In addition to the token management UI differences mentioned previously (there is a UI and API for this with Cloud Serverless, with InfluxDB Cloud Dedicated you use `influxctl`), there are also some differences in the granularity of token permissions---InfluxDB Cloud Dedicated has a few more permission options.
+In addition to the token management UI differences mentioned previously (there is a UI and API for this with Cloud Serverless, with InfluxDB Cloud Dedicated you use `influxctl`), there are also differences in the granularity of token permissions---InfluxDB Cloud Dedicated has a few more permission options.

 | Function             | InfluxDB Cloud Serverless | InfluxDB Cloud Dedicated |